Manason/effective-fivem-lua/docs/functions.md

 ## Size & Scope
 - Functions should only do one thing, and should be small.
 If a function is not small, break it up into smaller functions.
-- Every line of a function should be at the same abstraction level, which should be one smaller than the name of the function.
-- Functions should normally not be more than 6-10 lines long.
-A long function is a sign that it may be doing more than one thing, or maybe including low level code mixed with high level code.
+- Avoid mixing high level code with low level code in the same function.

 ## Naming
 - Local functions should be named in camelCase format to differentiate from natives and standard lua library functions
-- Global functions should named in PascalCase format
+- Global functions should be named in PascalCase format
 - Functions should also be named with a leading verb.

 ```lua title="BAD"